cchamilt/WindowsMelodyRecovery/.github/README.md

 # GitHub Actions CI/CD

-This directory contains GitHub Actions workflows for automated testing and validation of the Windows Missing Recovery module.
+This directory contains GitHub Actions workflows for automated testing and validation of the Windows Melody Recovery module.

 ## Workflows